 Erin Bishop, owner and prinicipal planner, Filosophi, Vancouver

 What are the details couples should splurge on and save on?
 "This is a personal preference for sure, but in my experience, if the guests are happy and having a good time, the couple will be happy and having a good time.
 The recipe for this is food—high quality and plenty of it—drinks and music.
 I’ll prioritize a band, an open bar and canapés at the cocktail hour over decor, favours or elaborate invitations.
 Clients will often list photography as a top priority as well, and I totally agree, as it’s the most lasting service associated with the wedding.
 However, some clients are very aesthetic-minded and for them, they are happy to have an iPod playlist if it means they can have the imported flowers or dream venue—so it really is a personal choice.
 The best tip I have for couples is to be sure to discuss early on what the most important elements of the day are to them, and once those priorities are identified, keep coming back to them throughout the process.
 Make smart decisions that keep those top priorities attainable, and find other areas to compromise if needed.

-“We are feeling that monochromatic will be in this year, as well as modern minimalism—which means careful curation of every detail down to the plates and glassware, and not overloading tables with a bunch of stuff.
+What do you predict will be some wedding-design trends in the upcoming year?
+"We are feeling that monochromatic will be in this year, as well as modern minimalism—which means careful curation of every detail down to the plates and glassware, and not overloading tables with a bunch of stuff.
 Instead, it’s finding the beauty in lines and shapes, and intentional placement of key pieces.
 The combination of these two—monochromatic and minimal—will be the hottest ticket in our books.
 We also expect the love of velvet (in linens, furniture, stationery, etc.) to continue, and deeper tones like mustard and burgundy to continue overtaking white, neutrals and pastel wedding palettes."Bouquet by Living Fresh.
 Photography by Maya Visnyei.

 Tina Riddell, florist, Living Fresh, Kitchener, Ont.